AdmirAlagic/vgen/README.md

 ### Getting Help
 - Check the test scripts in `output/test/` for examples
-- Review the commercial grade animator documentation
+- Review the mutating cube animator documentation
 - Examine the GUI application for configuration options

 ---